paradoxysm/EMGanalysis/README.md

 This program takes in a dataset file of sleep recordings and analyzes EMG data of each REM phase, characterizing all twitches that occur in REM sleep.

-The information is outputted into an xlsx spreadsheet for subsequent analysis.
+The information is outputted into an .xls spreadsheet for subsequent analysis.

 # 2. Installation